-Recent global basin studies have translated into the acquisition of new acreage in Myanmar, Ireland and New Zealand, and new farm-in agreements for permits in Tanzania, Gabon and Morocco.
-Woodside has opened new offices in these countries to support our exploration activities.
+Recent global basin studies have translated into the acquisition of new acreage in Gabon, Tanzania, Morocco, Myanmar, Ireland and New Zealand.

-The new opportunities add further diversity to Woodside’s international portfolio which includes interests in exploration permits in the Canary Islands, the Republic of Korea and Peru.
+The new opportunities add further diversity to Woodside’s international portfolio which includes interests in exploration permits in Spain (the Canary Islands), the Republic of Korea and Peru.

-Our permits in New Zealand are in the emerging Taranaki Basin and frontier Great South Basin, both underexplored but offering significant potential.
+Our permits in New Zealand are in the emerging Taranaki Basin and frontier Great South Basin, both underexplored and offering significant potential.
 Woodside has an office in Wellington to support its exploration activities.
 Further details can be found here.

 The opportunity is a strong match for Woodside’s extensive capabilities in designing, constructing and safely operating LNG export facilities.

 Any decision to proceed with an LNG development at Grassy Point is subject to a variety of internal and external approvals.